JetBrains/teamcity-documentation/topics/ssh-agent.md

 ## Agent Setup

 _TeamCity SSH Agent_ uses a native ssh agent from the OpenSSH included with Linux and Mac OS X, so the feature works out of the box for these OS's.
-For Windows, OpenSSH needs to be installed (e.g. as a part of CygWin, MinGW or a part of Git distribution for Windows).
+For Windows, OpenSSH needs to be installed (for example, as a part of CygWin, MinGW or a part of Git distribution for Windows).

 The SSH agent must be added to `$PATH` on Unix\-like OS's and to `%PATH%` on Windows.